OPS-E2E-PPE/VBA-Docs/api/Outlook.TaskRequestAcceptItem.Send.md

 ---
-title: TaskRequestAcceptItem.Send Event (Outlook) ms.prod: outlook
+title: TaskRequestAcceptItem.Send event (Outlook)
 api_name:
 - Outlook.TaskRequestAcceptItem.Send
 ms.assetid: 47bbd12c-699e-8fb5-697d-e52e3acd12b5
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TaskRequestAcceptItem.Send Event (Outlook)
+# TaskRequestAcceptItem.Send event (Outlook)

 Occurs when the user selects the **Send** action for an item (which is an instance of the parent object).

 ## Syntax

 _expression_. `Send`( `_Cancel_` )

-_expression_ A variable that represents a [TaskRequestAcceptItem](./Outlook.TaskRequestAcceptItem.md) object.
+_expression_ A variable that represents a [TaskRequestAcceptItem](Outlook.TaskRequestAcceptItem.md) object.

 ## Parameters